3450-Group-3/PuttPuttGolf/README.md

 ## Development
 This project uses [yarn](https://yarnpkg.com/) and [poetry](https://python-poetry.org/) for dependancy management.
 You'll need to install them to continue.
 Please make sure you have [nodeJS](https://nodejs.org/en/) installed and then use `npm install -g yarn` to install yarn.
-To install poetry use the python package manager pip and run `pip install --user poetry`.
+To install poetry on windows use the python package manager pip and run `pip install --user poetry`.
+If on linux run the command `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`

 Pull down this repository.